InvasiveH8ter/NASDM/README.md

 Then click the button to create a new cloud project.
 This will take you back to the initial generate token screen where you should see your new cloud project name in the cloud project field.
 Generate the token and then paste the info at the bottom of the final screen into the field that is now available back in your Jupyter notebook.

+You should only need to complete this process once and then you shouldn't need to authenticate again.

 #### Configure the temporal and spatial settings for your taxa.

+You can create covariate images from 2003 to 2023.
+Every year, you will be able to add an additional covariate raster image to update your model.

 state_abbrev = 'XX' # 2-digit postal abbreviation

 start_year = YYYY

 end_year = YYYY

-description = 'covariate' # this is the name displayed on the task tab in GEE developer dashboard
+description = 'covariate'  this is the name displayed on the task tab in GEE developer dashboard

 assetId = 'users/ee-Your-GEE-Cloud-ID/covariates_' # GEE path and name for where to store your yearly covariate rasters.